 Fecal incontinence affects an estimated 1 out of 13 women younger than 60 and 1 out of 7 women older than 60 years old.

-University of Michigan Health System physicians provide comprehensive surgical and non-surgical services for women suffering from fecal incontinence.
+Michigan Medicine physicians provide comprehensive surgical and non-surgical services for women suffering from fecal incontinence.
 We see women of a range of ages, including some women who have this condition shortly after childbirth extending into women who are having problems at an older age.

 There are different types of anal incontinence, including: